JAY1820/Promact_Employee_Management_/Readme.md

 - **React**: The JavaScript library for building user interfaces.
 - **Redux**: The state management library for predictable and centralized application state.
-- **Redux Toolkit**: Simplifies the creation of Redux logic with reducers, actions, and middleware.
 - **React Router**: Facilitates navigation between different application pages using routes.

 ## Installation